 We (my client or I) can't connect to the Telehealth session?

-- Make sure both you and your client's browser is up to date.
+- Make sure both you and your client's browser are up to date.

 - Allow the browser to access your camera and microphone.
 Learn more here.